rohansingh/rohansingh.github.com/source/_posts/2011-03-02-outlier-is-pretty-awesome.markdown

 ---

 {% blockquote Outlier http://outlier.cc %}
 We love our bikes not because we race them, ride trails or perform tricks with them, although sometimes we do all of that.
-We love our bikes mainly because they are our transportation, our freedom, our way of moving through the spaces we call our home."
+We love our bikes mainly because they are our transportation, our freedom, our way of moving through the spaces we call our home.
 {% endblockquote %}

 {% img /images/blog/outlier.png %}